top of page

 A foundation level certificate of attendance will be provided to individuals who attended all four training days.

 1. Professional qualification in a social work, mental health or educational profession, with eligibility for membership in a recognised professional association, a provisional or full registration with a recognized provincial regulatory college (in Canada), or a state licensing board (in the USA).
 Typical professions of this kind are nursing, social work, special needs teaching, clinical psychology, counselling therapy, addictions counselling, educational psychology, psychiatry, systemic therapy.
-In certain cases we may invite applicants for a chat in order to help is refine our criteria, and/or assess, together, how well the course may be suited to their expectations.
+In certain cases we may invite applicants for a chat in order to help us refine our criteria, and/or assess, together, how well the course may be suited to their expectations.

 2. Academic training and/or a diploma or certificate considered by CNTP as equivalent to a professional qualification, in cases where the applicant has worked in public services or NGO’s that offer organizational support such as supervision and practice guidelines, for the duration of at least two years.
-The individual must not be subject to current disciplinary procedures, nor have a record of misconduct in the execution of their practice.
+Examples include: child and youth workers in residential and other settings.
+To evidence equivalence, we kindly ask: 1) That you send us a full CV, including your work experience; 2) That you attach a cover letter explaining your interest in NVR and the way in which participating in the course aligns with your goals and future plans; 3) That you would be willing to meet with us, on Zoom, for a chat.

-Persons who do not necessarily qualify as described above – be they researchers, support workers, teaching assistants, carers in residential services, para-professionals, community leaders, administrators, mentors, social entrepreneurs – are invited to approach us (see below).
-We will do our best to admit those persons who in our thinking would benefit most from the Foundation Level course, while benefiting others.
-This open dialog embodies our commitment, as a young organisation, to learn about what people and communities need, that NVR trainings can address.
-This practice will continue until more general and refined admission criteria can come into being.
-Please note, that at this stage we are not admitting people who come as parents and are interested in parent training.
+3. Persons who do not necessarily qualify as described above – be they community leaders, administrators, social entrepreneurs – are invited to approach us (see below).
+We will do our best to admit those persons who in our thinking would benefit most from the Foundation Level course, while benefiting other particpants.
+This open dialog embodies our commitment to learn about what people and communities need, which NVR education training can address.
+To help us reach the best decision., we kindly ask three things: 1) That you send us a full CV, including your work experience; 2) That you attach a cover letter explaining your interest in NVR and the way in which participating in the course aligns with your goals and future plans; 3) That you would be willing to meet with us, on Zoom, for a chat.

 bottom of page